DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/high-accuracy.rst

 The Motor Board Config
 ========================

 You will notice that your motor driver type is set in the *config.h* file.
-This line sets a standard motor shield compatible with the Arduino Motor Shield:
+This line sets a standard motor shield compatible with the Arduino Motor Driver:

 .. code-block:: cpp